Governing Board to Meet in Brooksville

 Governing Board to Meet in Tampa

-The Southwest Florida Water Management District’s Governing Board will hold its monthly meeting Tuesday, March 26 at 9 a.m. at the Tampa Service Office, located at 7601 U.S. Highway 301 North.
+The Southwest Florida Water Management District’s Governing Board will hold its monthly meeting Tuesday, March 25 at 9 a.m. at the Tampa Service Office, located at 7601 U.S. Highway 301 North.
+After the Governing Board meeting, the District will hold an informational workshop on flood-related topics.

 To view the Governing Board meeting online, click on the live video stream link.
 The video stream link becomes active and the live video feed begins approximately 15 minutes before the scheduled meeting time.
-The Surplus Lands Committee meeting is open to the public; however, it will not be live streamed.
+The workshop is open to the public; however, it will not be live streamed.

 The meeting agenda and materials are posted one week before the meeting and can be found online at WaterMatters.org by clicking on the “Meeting & Events Calendar.”